tibs/markup-history/markup-history.rst

 Written using reStructuredText_.
 Presented using hovercraft_.

-Source and a longer article at https://github.com/tibs/markup-history
+Source and extended notes at https://github.com/tibs/markup-history

 You may also be interested in Write the Docs: http://www.writethedocs.org/